Power partly restored to California, Arizona and Mexico

 The outage also caused a sewage spill that has forced some of the city's nearby beaches to close.

-Power has since been fully restored to the city after utility crews worked through the night to make repairs.'Not deliberate'
+Power has since been fully restored to the city after utility crews worked through the night to make repairs.

 In Los Angeles, trains were stopped because there was no power for lights and signalling, and a number of people had to be rescued from stuck elevators and theme park rides.